 If not, start by trying to hit this target.

 If you do, why not try to increase to seven-a-day?
 You’ll feel better for it, and it’s not that hard to do:

-- A green juice is 3 portions
+- A green smoothie can contain up to 3 portions

 - Eat fruit with your breakfast (a handful of blueberries on your cereal for example)